GDevelopApp/GDevelop-examples/examples/3d-car-coin-hunt/README.md

-A top-down 3D racing game with 360° controls where players chase coins that are spread in a city.
+A top-down 3D racing game with 360° controls where players are driving through a city to collect coins.